ourworldventures/www_ourparadise/content/home/index.md

 ### Karibu means **"Welcome (to)"** in Swahili

-Discover authentic paradise, just ten minutes from Stone Town, a World Heritage Site, as well as the international airport.
+Discover authentic paradise.
+Just ten minutes from Stone Town, a World Heritage Site, as well as the international airport.

 {% end %}